Wedding Budget Contingency Planning

 Is a contingency the same as a buffer on individual vendor quotes?

 No. A vendor buffer covers the predictable range of a single quote.
-The contingency is a top-level reserve for unforeseen costs that span the whole budget, including new line items you did not originally plan for.
+The contingency is a top-level reserve for unforeseen costs that span the whole budget, including entirely new line items you did not originally plan for like last-minute transportation or emergency vendor replacements.

 What if we run out of contingency before the wedding?